oskiegarcia/aws-eks-demo/README.md

    * Output should contain the following eksworkshop-admin

- - CREATE AN SSH KEY
+ - Create an SSH key

+  This key will be used on the worker node instances to allow ssh access if necessary.

   1. generate SSH Key in Cloud9
    ```sh
    ssh-keygen